Broken (Once Upon a Time): In Storybrooke

+Meanwhile, Belle returns to Mr. Gold and finds him spinning his wheel and having calmed herself, notices the chipped cup and they begin reminiscing about it.
+He self deprecatingly calls himself a monster and Belle responds that that's why she should stay; to change him.
+David and Henry move into Mary Margaret's apartment and David promises to a saddened Henry that he will find them, alive and well.

 In the Enchanted Forest

-In the Enchanted Forest, Prince Phillip (Julian Morris) awakens Princess Aurora (Sarah Bolger) from a magical, year-long sleep with true love's kiss.
+In the Enchanted Forest, Prince Phillip (Julian Morris) awakens Princess Aurora (Sarah Bolger) from a magical sleep with true love's kiss.
 But they and Phillip's traveling companion, the female warrior Mulan (Jamie Chung), are soon attacked by a wraith, a soul-sucking monster.
 Unbeknownst to the women, Phillip is "marked" by the wraith's talisman as they drive it off, so the wraith will now follow him relentlessly.
 After they make camp, Phillip leaves the two women so they will not be harmed when he is attacked.
 When Aurora notices his absence, Mulan realizes what has happened and goes to pursue him while Aurora insists on following.
 Aurora then accuses Mulan of being in love with Phillip, but Mulan denies this.
 They find Phillip and Mulan offers to take on the mark so that Phillip and Aurora can be together, but Phillip refuses.
 Phillip succumbs to the wraith's attack; his last words are "I love you," and it is left unclear to whom he was speaking.
 Aurora and Mulan lay Phillip in the palace where Aurora was sleeping.

 The final scene of the episode reveals a twist: the storyline of Aurora, Phillip, and Mulan is not a flashback, but rather takes place in a part of the fairytale world whose inhabitants were—for an unknown reason—not removed by the Evil Queen's curse, and is contemporaneous with the Storybrooke plotline.
 Mulan explains to Aurora that they were frozen in time for 28 years until time resumed, allowing Phillip and Mulan to complete their quest.
 But the land has been ravaged by the effects of the curse and the survivors had gathered in a safe haven.
 Before Mulan and Aurora can begin to travel there, they discover Mary Margaret and Emma, unconscious under some debris, and Mulan blames them for the wraith's arrival.